echo5india/DeepLearningAllocationCNN/README.md

 For more processing details, please refer to Project_Report.pdf

+#### For a clear description of all steps needed to process data, train and backtest run data_and_training.ipynb.

 ## Image Encoding (1.2 Image Encoding)

 GAF and MTF are adopted to convert stock data into images.